Koyomi Araragi: Appearances

 The prequel novel Kizumonogatari portrays Araragi as a lonely student who only befriends Tsubasa Hanekawa despite his reluctance to form bonds.
 Araragi then encounters Shinobu for the first time as "Kiss-Shot Acerola-Orion Heart-Under-Blade".
 Kiss-Shot asks Araragi to give her his blood in order to save her life, and when he does, Araragi finds himself reborn as her vampire subordinate.
 He then asks Kiss-Shot how he can revert himself and she answers that he has to find all of her limbs that were cut by her killers.
 Araragi and Oshino succeed at fully restoring Kiss-Shot.
 Despite lacking skills as a martial artist, Araragi's new body strengthened by Kiss-Shot allows him to easily defeat the other vampires hunting his master.
 Kiss-Shot admits that she was going to throw the fight, and explains that she has to die to restore a subordinate's humanity, but could not do so for her previous subordinate because she was too scared of death.
 Oshino proposes a solution that will "make everyone miserable": Araragi will suck out Kiss-Shot's blood only to the point that she is too weak to hunt humans, leaving them both quasi-versions of vampire and human.
 The prequel Nekomonogatari has Araragi confused about his feelings for Hanekawa before the beginning of Bakemonogatari with his sisters believing he is only sexually frustrated.
-Eventually, when learning of a Apparitions Hanekawa has, Araragi realizes he does not love Hanekawa and instead just wants to help her in a heroic complex.
+Eventually, when learning of an Apparitions Hanekawa has, Araragi realizes he does not love Hanekawa and instead just wants to help her in a heroic complex.